-If your child is moving to another school please notify the class teacher in writing before moving, so that your child's work can be gathered together and to give the teacher the opportunity to discuss your child's progress and needs.
+If your child is moving to another school please notify the school office and class teacher in writing before moving, so that your child's work can be gathered together and to give the teacher the opportunity to discuss your child's progress and needs.
+The school will arrange transfer of records to the new school.